FluidSynth/fluidsynth/README.md

 ## License

 The source code for FluidSynth is distributed under the terms of the [GNU Lesser General Public License](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html), see the [LICENSE](https://github.com/FluidSynth/fluidsynth/blob/master/LICENSE) file.
-To better understand the consequences when using FluidSynth in e.g. commercial or closed-source projects, please refer to the [LicensingFAQ in our wiki](https://github.com/FluidSynth/fluidsynth/wiki/LicensingFAQ).
+To better understand the conditions how FluidSynth can be used in e.g. commercial or closed-source projects, please refer to the [LicensingFAQ in our wiki](https://github.com/FluidSynth/fluidsynth/wiki/LicensingFAQ).

 ## Building from source